Wahpeton, North Dakota: Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Wahpeton has a humid continental climate, abbreviated "Dfb" on climate maps.

 Demographics

+According to realtor website Zillow, the average price of a home as of June 30, 2026, in Wahpeton was $239,805.

-As of the 2022 American Community Survey, there are 3,299 estimated households in Wahpeton with an average of 2.02 persons per household.
-The city has a median household income of $51,417.
-Approximately 18.3% of the city's population lives at or below the poverty line.
-Wahpeton has an estimated 64.8% employment rate, with 22.8% of the population holding a bachelor's degree or higher and 92.9% holding a high school diploma.
+As of the 2024 American Community Survey, there were 3,459 estimated households in Wahpeton with an average of 1.91 persons per household.
+The city has a median household income of $62,750.
+Approximately 15.6% of the city's population lives at or below the poverty line.
+Wahpeton has an estimated 64.2% employment rate, with 23.1% of the population holding a bachelor's degree or higher and 93.3% holding a high school diploma.
+There were 3,756 housing units at an average density of 701.40 /sqmi.

-The top nine reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were German (43.2%), Norwegian (20.0%), Irish (7.4%), English (4.0%), Polish (2.7%), French (except Basque) (2.3%), Scottish (1.7%), Italian (0.3%), and Subsaharan African (0.1%).
+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (96.7%), Spanish (0.7%), Indo-European (1.1%), Asian and Pacific Islander (1.4%), and Other (0.1%).

-The median age in the city was 34.0 years.
+The median age in the city was 34.7 years.

+Wahpeton, North Dakota – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.